 - Routine gynecological examinations and Pap smears performed by your PCP.
 You may also visit a participating gynecologist for a routine GYN exam and Pap smear without a referral.

-- Colorectal cancer screening for those age 50 and older and at normal risk for developing colon cancer.
+- Colorectal cancer screening and at normal risk for developing colon cancer.

 - Bone mass measurement to determine an individual's risk of osteoporosis.